 VPNs are the best option for accessing content that is blocked in your own country because they allow you to tunnel your traffic through an encrypted connection and come out on the other side.
 For example, if you wanted to access US-based services, you’d need a server based in the US with enough upload and download bandwidth for you.
 That’s what a VPN server is.
-These are generally paid services.
 Some VPNs may offer free services that are throttled to work very slowly or limit you to a certain amount of bandwidth, but those won’t work too well if you’re using them to watch Netflix, so you’re going to need to spend a little bit of money, but VPNs are very cheap these days.

 Those are our favorites, but feel free to search around and look for the best VPN provider for you.
 If you’re a geek, you can always create your own VPN server on a hosting service, which could save you a bit of money.
 Or, if you have access to an SSH server in the country you want to access the service from, you could potentially use SSH tunneling instead of a VPN.

 When you activate the VPN, all your Internet activity will be sent through it.
 It’s best to activate it only when you need to use a service that’s blocked in your country and leave it disabled the rest of the time.

 Update: At this point in 2018 things have changed, and DNS tricks don’t work for bypassing most services anymore, and most of the solutions out there are either gone or cost the same as a VPN that offers you much more for your money.